Advertisement

 The Raytheon Australian release adds that “In addition… we intend to offer… a Package D option for an upgrade for the in-service M198 155mm towed howitzer fleet to deliver reduced weight and a modern weapon management system (WMS)...”

 The K9 & K10 are already in production for Korea and Turkey, with over 1,100 ordered thus far.
 It was also named by Forecast International as “the clear market leader” in its category through to 2015.
 A typical K9 battalion (or Regiment) would consist of 18 K9s, and 18 K10s for continuous and redundant re-supply.
 This makes for a total of 90 troops, compared with up to 216 required by Regiment of towed howitzers.
-The K9’s 56-ton weight will require a berth in one of Australia’s 4 C-17s if it wishes to be airlifted into theater, however, and heavy truck transports will be needed for lengthy overland moves.
+The K9’s 56-ton weight would require a berth in one of Australia’s 4 C-17s if it wishes to be airlifted into theater, and heavy truck transports will be needed for lengthy overland moves.

 Contracts & Key Events